 Both quantitative and qualitative analysis of the process evaluation data will be conducted.
 The interviews will be transcribed professionally and coded using NVivo software (NVivo, 2012).
 In addition to analysing the data separately we will triangulate the findings to inform the impact analysis and understand the outcomes of the evaluation more fully.
 As this is an efficacy trial case studies will be developed to provide high quality, in-depth study to understand the implementation of the programme within the classroom context.
-Process evaluation data will also be used in the impact evaluation analysis in particular in the sensitivity analysis.
-In addition, we will use process evaluation data to conduct a mediator analysis based on teacher confidence and we will produce an indicator that measures degrees of EAL support present within schools.
-In a secondary analysis this EAL support indicator will be used as a school-level predictor to test whether level of EAL support within a school has a direct effect on the primary and secondary outcome measures as well as test for an interaction with the intervention.
+Process evaluation data will also be used in the impact evaluation analysis in particular in the sensitivity analysis, with attendance at training being used as a proxy measure for implementation fidelity.